crucible-ai/ControlNet/README_laion_face.md

 # Credits and Thanks:

 Greatest thanks to Zhang et al. for ControlNet, Rombach et al. (StabilityAI) for Stable Diffusion, and Schuhmann et al. for LAION.

+Sample images for this document were obtained from Unsplash and are CC0.

 ```
 @misc{zhang2023adding,